Grammar and mechanics

 “Select the Hide parent tasks option below to see only tasks matching your criteria.”

-Do you have feedback for us?
-Share it on the #design-systems channel in Slack.
+Share your feedback on the #design-systems channel in Slack.